jeffreykegler/hoonlint/misc/whitespace.md

 In non-standard code,
-the column location of the inter-line alignment of a silo of slots is the column location most common in the "floating" slots
+the column location of the inter-line alignment of a silo of slots is the column location most common in the "floating" slots.

-If two column locations tie in the count of floating slots, the tie is broken using the count of all slots, including attached slots, with that column location.
-If two column locations tie by the count of all slots, then the tie is broken in favor of the column location that occurs first, lexically.

 If there are no floating slots, the inter-line alignment column location is irrelevant and undefined.
-Also,
+If two column locations tie in the count of floating slots, the tie is broken using the overall count of slots, including both floating and attached slots, with that column location.
+If two column locations remain tied, even after taking into account the overall count of slots, then the tie is broken in favor of the column location that occurs first, lexically.

-the inter-line alignment column location is undefined unless it also has a total slot count of at least 2 -- in other words an inter-line alignment column location must be the column location of at least two of the slots in its silo.
+If no floating slot has an overall slot count of at least 2, the inter-line alignment column location is undefined.
+The idea is that the inter-line alignment must actually be an alignment shared by two different lines.

 Each silo is examined separately.
 For each silo, only rows with an element in that silo's slot participate in the calculation.

-If a running could have both a runestep alignment, and a running-shared alignment, the runestep alignment takes precedence.
+If a running could have both a runstep alignment, and a running-inherited alignment, the runstep alignment takes precedence.
 In other words,
-if a running has runestep alignment, the running-shared alignment is undefined.
+if a running has runstep alignment, the running-inherited alignment is undefined.

 # Appendix: Formal definition of "vertical gap body"